I will ALWAYS love… grammar.

 - My grandmother often tells stories about her youth.

-- I sometimes treat myself to a piece of chocolate.
+- I sometimes treat myself to chocolate.

 - She seldom takes naps during the day.

-- She hardly ever forgets her keys at home.
+- She hardly ever forgets her keys.

 - I never skip breakfast.